peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

   library (in .NET) or the <code>
  com.github.peteroupc/numbers</code>  artifact (in Java), or if the type is
  <code>BigInteger</code> or <code>BigDecimal</code> in the Java version, converts the
- given object to a number of the corresponding type and throws an exception (currently IllegalStateException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not <code>
+ specified object to a number of the corresponding type and throws an exception (currently IllegalStateException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not <code>
  CBORObject.Null</code> , are considered numbers).
 Currently, this is equivalent to the result of <code>AsEFloat()</code> , <code>AsEDecimal()</code> , <code>AsEInteger</code>
  , or <code>AsERational()</code> , respectively, but may change slightly in the